ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 * Fast.
 The server starts in under 5 seconds with a basic web application.
 * Extensible.
 The Liberty profile provides support for user and product extensions, which can use System Programming Interfaces (SPIs) to extend the run time.

+[Here](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_feat.html) you can see the technologies that the WebSphere Application Server Liberty support on its different flavors.

 The application server configuration is described in a series of elements in the server.xml configuration file.
 We are now going to see what we need to describe in that server.xml configuration file to get our Liberty server prepared to successfully run our Customer Order Services application.

 In this section, we are going to see the different configuration pieces for the Liberty server to run the Customer Order Services application.
-As said above, this is done by editing the server.xml file which lives in `/home/skytap/PurpleCompute/wlp/usr/servers/defaultServer`.
+As said above, this is done by editing the server.xml file which lives in `/home/vagrant/wlp/usr/servers/defaultServer`.

 You can manually edit this server.xml file yourself using your prefered editor or you can also do so in eclipse: